chainheadpublish/poc/README.md

 ## Solution

+> This demo saves _only_ the identifiers on the blockchain.
+The mechanism to generate and derefernce the identifiers is considered **out of scope**.
+Similarly, it is assumed that, all participants have agreed to common identifiers of loans, collaterals, consortia or others.
+It is a good practice to save only identifiers or references to actual data on the blockchain.
+On one hand, this makes the blockchain _light weight_ and on the other, a certain level of privacy is maintained.

 There are two ways to see this PoC in action.

 1. ![Quick start](doc/quickstart.md) - a simple demonstration of the Smart Contract without focussing much on underlying infra-structure.
 2. ![AWS infra-structure](doc/awsinfra.md) - an underlying infra-structure on Amazon Web Services (AWS), on to which the Smart Contract is deployed, is described.

-> **NOTE**, it is a good practice to save only identifiers or references to actual data on the blockchain.
-On one hand, this makes the blockchain _light weight_ and on the other, a certain level of privacy is maintained.
-Therefore, this demo saves the identifiers _only_ on the blockchain.
-The mechanism to generate and derefernce the identifiers is considered **out of scope**.
-Similarly, it is assumed that, all participants have agreed to common identifiers of loans, collaterals, consortia or others.
+In both of the demos, the following are covered:

+1. Deployment of contract.
+2. Create a new consortium.
+3. Read the members of the consortium created in 2.
+4. Read the leader of the consortium created in 2.
+5. Create a new loan with the consortium (created in 2) with a collateral.
+6. Create a new loan with the consortium (created in 2) with same collateral as used in 5.